 - The length of travel.
 The longer you’re away, the more risk you pose to an insurer.

 - Number of travelers.
 The number of travelers increases the cost of your premium.
-Some insurers offer discounts for insuring multiple travelers on the one policy.
-However, this is not always the case.
-You should check with your insurer before buying the policy.
+Some insurers offer discounts for insuring multiple travelers on one policy.
+Always check with your insurer before buying a policy.

 - Get your coverage early.
-You need to take out coverage as soon as you’ve paid for any part of your trip.
-Certain coverage require you’ve held the policy for a minimum amount.
-This is generally between 7-14 days since your initial deposit date.
-The initial deposit dates affects coverages such as CFAR and financial default
+Take out coverage as soon as you’ve paid for any part of your trip.
+Certain coverage require that you’ve held the policy for a minimum amount of time, generally between seven to 14 days.
+This affects coverages such as CFAR and financial default.

 - Don’t skimp on overseas medical.
 If you’re heading overseas make sure the policy offers a high level of medical coverage.